Milo123459/glitter/README.md

 ## ❯ ✋ What, how and why?

 Glitter is a wrapper for Git essentially, allowing you to compress multiple commands into one.
 Glitter is written in **rust** which not only makes it fast but also efficient.
 We simply parse your `.glitterrc` and run a few git commands under the hood.
 Why?
 Simplicity.
 If you maintain a project, this is probably the thing for you.
-You can create a branch and execute commands once the branch is created.
-You can create templates for commit messages and do multiple things easily.
 ## ❯ 🎉 Get started

 We're so happy to see your interest in Glitter!
 Leave a ⭐ if you like Glitter!